 - 1. A "Hot Work" written approval shall be obtained from M&O. A "Hot Work" permit will be issued by M&O indicating the duration (date and time) for the work to be completed.
 This permit shall be displayed prominently in the work location.
 Under no circumstance shall work be performed without obtaining the permit. - 2.
 M&O will notify Campus Safety of this planned work.
 If work may trigger a smoke alarm, Simplex should be notified to put the facility on a "test" mode. - 3.
-Before starting the hot work, contractors, their employees and subcontractors shall inspect the work areas and determine: - a.
-Floors are swept clean of combustibles - b.
-Combustible floors are wet down, covered with damp sand or fire-resistant sheets - c.
-Flammable liquids removed.
-If not removed, cover with fire-resistant tarpaulins or metal shields - d.
-Explosive atmosphere shall be tested with an approved four-gas meter in the area for any flammable or combustible elements - e.
-All wall and floor openings covered - 4.
-Documented and trained fire watch personnel shall be present during work and supplied with suitable fire extinguishers - 5.
+Before starting the hot work, contractors, their employees and subcontractors shall inspect the work areas and determine: - ✓ Floors are swept clean of combustibles. - Combustible floors are wet down, covered with damp sand or fire resistive sheets. - ✓ Flammable liquids removed.
+If not removed, covered with fire-resistive tarpaulins or metal shields. - Explosive atmosphere must be tested with an approved four-gas meter in the area for any flammable or combustible elements. - ✓ All wall and floor openings covered. - 4.
+Documented and trained fire watch personnel shall be present during work and supplied with suitable fire extinguishers. - 5.
 All hot work shall terminate no less than 30 minutes prior to quitting time or breaks.
-The fire watch should remain 30 minutes after the end of the hot work to ensure that no fires result from smoldering sparks - 6.
-Upon completion, the permit shall be returned to M&O signed by the supervisor in charge and dated accordingly - 7.
-M&O will initiate a walk-through of the job just completed with the contractor supervisor or designee to inspect and accept the work just completed - 8.
-If the facility is placed on a "test mode" for fire-alarm concerns, Campus Safety shall be notified at the completion of work to advise the necessary party and put the facility back on active status
+The fire watch should remain 30 minutes after the end of the hot work to ensure that no fires result from smoldering sparks. - 6.
+Upon completion, the permit must be returned to M&O signed by the supervisorin-charge and dated accordingly. - 7.
+M&O will initiate a walk-through of the job just completed with the contractor supervisor and technician to inspect and accept the work just completed. - 8.
+If the facility is placed on a "test mode" for fire-alarm concerns, Campus Safety must be notified at the completion of work to advise Simplex to put the facility back on active status.